Frequently Asked Questions

 Is art therapy covered by OHIP or insurance?

 Art therapy is a form of psychotherapy, which is not covered by OHIP.
 However, many extended health care benefits do provide coverage for psychotherapy.
 Your insurance provider can help you determine the coverage with your plan.
+Registered Psychotherapy services can be deducted as a medical expense on your Ontario tax return.

 What forms of payment do you take?